 In this case, the animal’s whole body may twitch, this may look like a seizure, and the animal’s head may also move from side to side.

-Holding your pet in this way is odd and uncomfortable for the animal so it may react badly like twitching in this way.
+Holding your pet in this way is odd and uncomfortable for the animal so it may react badly by twitching.

 Being flipped over causes stress and anxiety in your pet causing it to twitch in this way.